Largest known prime number: Prizes

-There are several prizes offered by the Electronic Frontier Foundation (EFF) for record primes.
-A prime with one million digits was found in 1999, earning the discoverer a US$50,000 prize.
-In 2008, a ten-million-digit prime won a US$100,000 prize and a Cooperative Computing Award from the EFF.
+The Electronic Frontier Foundation (EFF) offers several prizes for record primes.
+A prime with one million digits was found in 1999, earning the discoverer a $50,000 prize.
+In 2008, a ten-million-digit prime won a $100,000 prize and a Cooperative Computing Award from the EFF.
 Time called this prime the 29th top invention of 2008.

-Both of these primes were discovered through the Great Internet Mersenne Prime Search (GIMPS), which coordinates long-range search efforts among tens of thousands of computers and thousands of volunteers.
+Both these primes were discovered through the Great Internet Mersenne Prime Search (GIMPS), which coordinates long-range search efforts among tens of thousands of computers and thousands of volunteers.
 The $50,000 prize went to the discoverer and the $100,000 prize went to GIMPS.
-GIMPS will split the US$150,000 prize for the first prime of over 100 million digits with the winning participant.
-A further US$250,000 prize is offered for the first prime with at least one billion digits.
+GIMPS will split the $150,000 prize for the first prime of over 100 million digits with the winning participant.
+A $250,000 prize awaits the first prime with one billion digits.

-GIMPS also offers a US$3,000 research discovery award for participants who discover a new Mersenne prime of less than 100 million digits.
+GIMPS also offers a $3,000 research discovery award for participants who discover a new Mersenne prime of fewer than 100 million digits.